ctu-mrs/mrs_computer_vision_examples/README.md

 This package was created as an example of how to use OpenCV and write packages for image processing or computer vision.
 For a more general package example, see [https://github.com/ctu-mrs/example_ros_uav](https://github.com/ctu-mrs/example_ros_uav).
+You can test the program in simulation (see our [simulation tutorial](https://ctu-mrs.github.io/docs/simulation/howto.html)).

 ## Example features
 * Subscribing to camera topic (using ImageTransport, which is agnostic to the image compression etc.)